Adopting Elasticsearch to drive ecommerce search, recommendations and personalisation

 Functional enhancements of Elasticsearch

 Alongside the high-level benefits of using Elasticsearch, there are a number of functional benefits too.
-Lets examine some of the new functionality available with Elasticsearch in tradeit, and what is being delivered in the near future.
+Below is a list of the default functions available with Elasticsearch in tradeit.

-Keyword matching will also remove 'stop words' so if words like 'to', 'the', 'i', 'and' etc... were included in the search term those words would be removed so only the other words are matched.
+Keyword matching will also remove 'stop words' so if words like 'to', 'the', 'i', 'and' etc... were included in the search term those words would be removed so only the other words are matched to drive more accurate results.
 For example, searching for 'the product' or 'product' would return exactly the same results.

 Exact Phrase Matching